sebastiandesign/100-days-of-code/log.md

 **Today's Progress**: Learning React.JS Part 6 - Parent, Child and Sibling Components

 **Thoughts:** It just gets more and more complicated.
 I think I should summarize each lesson so that all these concepts stick.
-For now, I'll go back and add a couple recaps for this.props and this.state.
+For now, I'll go back and add a recap for this.props and this.state.

 **Image:** ![Family of Components](https://raw.githubusercontent.com/sebastiandesign/100-days-of-code/master/images/screenshot6.png)